Gordon Paquette

-Personal life
+Early life

-Paquette was born in Burlington, Vermont, on November 25, 1916.
-Paquette married Mary Hallihan on February 19, 1945.
-The couple had five children.
-He died on March 15, 1995, after a short illness in the Medical Center Hospital of Vermont.
+Gordon Paquette was born in Burlington, Vermont, on November 25, 1916.
+He married Mary Hallihan, with whom he had five children, on February 19, 1945.

+Paquette worked at a grocery store at age 11.
+He heard that the owner was going to sell the store and convinced his father to buy it so that he could maintain his job.
+Paquette worked for Girard Baking and rose from a truck driver to manager.
+Fassett's Bakery acquired Girard Baking in 1968, and Paquette remained in the company as an executive until 1975.

 Early political career

 In 1958, Paquette was elected as an alderman from Burlington's Second Ward after defeating four-term incumbent Gordon Perkins.
 During the 1968 presidential election, Paquette supported Hubert Humphrey after Lyndon B. Johnson had dropped out following the New Hampshire primary and supported giving Humphrey the majority of Burlington's 82 delegates at the state's Democratic nominating convention.

 In 1971, Paquette defeated Frank Dion and was elected mayor and would not face any significant opposition for another decade.
 In 1972 Paquette spent two days lobbying Representatives and Senators to vote to approve federal revenue sharing which was successful.
 Following the defeat of a proposal to increase a tax rate by 48 cents in 1976, Paquette and the Finance Board extended a hiring freeze.
 The city's budget was under threat of not being funded after the federal government reduced its revenue sharing to Burlington by $700,000 despite calls to increase it to $1.3 million.

+Paquette declined to run for the Democratic nomination in the 1978 gubernatorial election.